latj/hub-spoke-microhack/README.md

 In summary:

 - "On-Premises" environment simulated by Azure Virtual Network
-- On-Premises contains a management VM (*onprem-mgmt-vm*) and a dns server VM (*onprem-dns-vm*)
+- "On-Premises" contains a windows VM (*vm-windows*)
-- On-Premises is connected to Azure via a Site-to-Site VPN
+- "On-Premises" is connected to Azure via a Site-to-Site VPN
-- Azure contains a simple Hub and Spoke topology, containing a management VMs in the spokes (*az-mgmt-vm, az-mgmt2-vm, az-srv-vm*) and a dns server VM in the hub (*az-dns-vm*)
+- Azure contains a simple Hub and Spoke topology, containing a simple web application with two VMs in the spokes (*vm-web-server0, vm-web-server2*)
 - Azure Bastion is deployed in hub VNet to enable easy remote desktop access to the Windows VMs
-- All of the above is deployed within a single resource group called *hub-spoke-microhack-rg*
+- All of the above is deployed within a two resource groups called *hub-spoke-microhack* and *mock-onprem-microhack*

 ## Task 1 : Deploy Template

-We are going to use a predefined Terraform template to deploy the base environment.
+We are going to use a predefined ARM template to deploy the base environment.
 It will be deployed in to *your* Azure subscription, with resources running in the your specified Azure region.

-To start the terraform deployment, follow the steps listed below:
+To start the ARM deployment, follow the steps listed below:

 - Login to Azure cloud shell [https://shell.azure.com/](https://shell.azure.com/)
 - Ensure that you are operating within the correct subscription via: